Barn Elms Boathouse

 Teaching London to Row since 1967

-Interested in getting out on the river more regularly?
-We also offer a recreational membership: for only £30 per month you will be able to take out a boat and row for as long as you like during daylight hours.
+For experienced adult rowers (18+) we also offer a recreational membership: for only £34 per month you will be able to take out a boat and row for as long as you like during daylight hours.
 As this is unsupervised, recreational membership is currently limited to adults who have completed our Tideway navigation test and confirmed to be a competent sculler by one of our coaches.

 *juniors must be turning 12 by 31/08/2022 to start rowing with us.